velipso/gvsong/README.md

 Sequences
 ---------

-A sequence is a list of pattern indexes, with an optional `LOOP` point.
+A sequence is a list of pattern indexes, with optional `LOOP` and `EXIT` markers, like envelopes.

 For example: